0xYahia/Front-End-Material/Study/javaScriptStd.md

 forEach(test);
 here i pass the function test as a parameter to forEach method. and forEach will invoke this function for each element in the array.
 #----------------------------------------------------------------------------------------------------------------------------------------------------#
-clouser: is inner function that have access to the outer function variables. even after the outer function is returned.
+closure: is inner function that have access to the outer function variables. even after the outer function is returned.
 NOTE: the variables of the outer function will not be removed from the memory. because the inner function have access to it.
-Don't use clouser to store big data. because it will not be removed from the memory.
+Don't use closure to store big data. because it will not be removed from the memory.
 Example:
 function outer() {
 var x = 5;